bigchaindb/bigchaindb-driver/docs/handcraft.rst

 * `sha3`_: to hash the serialized transaction; and
 * `cryptoconditions`_: to create conditions and fulfillments

+With BigchainDB Server version 2.0 some changes on how to handcraft a transaction were introduced.
+You can read about the changes to the BigchainDB Server in our `blog post`_.

 High-level view of a transaction in Python
 ==========================================
-For detailled documentation on the transaction schema, please consult `The Transaction Model`_ and `The Transaction Schema`_.
+For detailed documentation on the transaction schema, please consult `The Transaction Model`_ and `The Transaction Schema`_.

 From the point of view of Python, a transaction is simply a dictionary: